katjam/healthy-code-happy-people/presentation/SLIDES.md

 - Developing software in small teams over decade with Neontribe.
 Work with non-profits to build digital tools that compliment their over-stretched services
 - I don't identify as a computer scientist or engineer - I just like using code to make stuff
 - not a mathematician nor a category theorist... sometimes I wish I was, but you don't need to know it to write reliable User Interfaces
-- I love javascript
-- surprise my colleagues - clarify - I don't like reading or writing javascript
+- I love javascript - surprise my colleagues, clarify - I don't like reading or writing javascript
 - universally supported & flexible target as standard on majority of our devices
 - It's also pretty neat how small the initial learning curve is.